wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 1. Open a terminal, navigate to `<SAMPLE_APP_HOME>/guardio-insurance-sample-application-main` folder and run the following commands to start the application:

     !!! info
-        To complete this step, it is required to have a node installed in your machine.
+        To complete this step, it is required to have a node installed on your machine.

     ``` node
     npm install